-- In addition to pay actually received, the Summary Compensation Table includes the accounting value of equity compensation granted during the year, which may or may not ever be earned.
-In contrast, this realized pay table reports only the elements of compensation actually received and/or realized by Mr. Arnold for performance periods that ended on December 31, 2018.
-Specifically, the values for equity awards in the realized pay table show the gross compensation (before applicable taxes) that Mr. Arnold received in 2018 upon the vesting of RSUs and PSUs (as shown in the "Option Exercises and Stock Vested in 2018" table on page 46), regardless of when the shares were granted. - In addition, the realized pay table does not reflect compensation that is based upon pension value increases although these amounts are included in the Summary Compensation Table.
-The Committee reviews compensation that is based upon the change in pension values as part of the Tally Sheet review discussed on page 29 in the context of a competitive overall benefit design and not as an element of its annual compensation decisions.
+- In addition to base pay and annual incentive actually earned, the Summary Compensation Table includes the accounting value of equity compensation granted during the year, which may or may not ever be earned.
+In contrast, this realized pay table reports only the elements of compensation actually received and/or realized by Mr. Arnold for performance periods that ended on December 31, 2019.
+Specifically, the values for equity awards in the realized pay table show the gross compensation (before applicable taxes) that Mr. Arnold received in 2019 upon the exercise of stock options and the vesting of RSUs and PSUs (as shown in the "Option Exercises and Stock Vested in 2019" table on page 53), regardless of when the shares were granted. - In addition, the realized pay table does not reflect compensation that is based upon pension value increases although these amounts are included in the Summary Compensation Table.
+The Committee reviews compensation that is based upon the change in pension values as part of the Tally Sheet review discussed on page 38 in the context of a competitive overall benefit design and not as an element of its annual compensation decisions.